This is the side of the World Cup that Qatar would prefer you ignore

 To walk around Qatar is to be blinded by lights, deafened by sounds, but the football has not distracted away from the debate around the most controversial World Cup in history, writes Miguel Delaney

-“Can you give me a tip please,” he says.
+“Can you give me a tip please?”, he asks.
 “I have no money to eat.”

 The driver, of south Asian descent, sends almost everything he earns back to his family.
 This is supposed to be the long-awaited period when such workers can generate income due to the number of visitors to Qatar but here is another who is just starving.